ahmedkaludi/accelerated-mobile-pages/readme.txt

 * AMP Installation Wizard that makes it easy to setup for new users.
 * Category base remover support
 * Tag base remover support
+* Addthis Sharing Support
+* Infinite Scroll Support
+* Photo Gallery by 10Web Support
-* 7 New Social Media Integrations added (Reddit, Tumblr, Telegram, Digg, StumbleUpon, Wechat, Viber)
+* 12 New Social Media Integrations added (Reddit, Tumblr, Telegram, Digg, StumbleUpon, Wechat, Viber, Hatena Bookmarks, Pocket, Yummly, MeWe, Flipboard)
 * AMP Theme Framework Core Support Added.
 You can now create AMP templates of your own in just minutes. **[More](https://ampforwp.com/amp-theme-framework/)**
 * NEW - Make AMP & Non-AMP Same with just one click!
 * NEW - Allows you to use AMP as primary website!